-The subject property does not meet this criterion.
-The San Bernardino County Assessor Office indicates that the main dwelling was constructed in 1890.
-Historic aerial images show the presence of the garage on the property in the 1938 aerial image.
+The San Bernardino County Assessor Office indicates that the main dwelling was constructed in 1911.
+Historic aerial images show the presence of the garage on the property in the 1938 aerial image and Sanborn maps from 1915 also show the building footprint of the detached garage.
 The original building permit for the construction of the garage was not found in the city's building permit history.
 The building permits that are on file for the subject property include the following: